Nike Elite Youth Basketball League

-The Nike Elite Youth Basketball League, also known as Nike EYBL, or simply EYBL, is a basketball circuit for teams of players aged 17 and under.
+The Nike Elite Youth Basketball League (EYBL) is a basketball AAU circuit for teams of players under 17 years old and a scholastic high school league.
 The circuit was founded in 2010 and is composed of AAU travel teams.
-Both boys and girls play in the EYBL in their respective categories.
+Both boys and girls play in the EYBL circuit in their respective categories, while only the boys have a scholastic league.
 The EYBL is considered one of the top youth basketball circuits in the United States, and includes one Canadian team.
+The scholastic league was founded in 2023 and is the top high school conference in the nation, with 15 teams across the country representing the league.

 History

 The EYBL circuit was established in April 2010 with the aim of uniting AAU travel teams and establishing a national championship for youth teams.
 The EYBL is played in different sessions in different cities across the United States.
 42 teams played in the first edition, including the league's singular Canadian team, CIA Bounce.
 In later editions, other classes such as 16U (for players aged 16 and under) were created.
 NBA player Chris Paul signed up his AAU team, CP3 All-Stars, for the EYBL; Russell Westbrook also has his team, Team Why Not?.
-Other teams include Team Thad, owned by Thaddeus Young; Team Melo (Carmelo Anthony), and Team (Kevin) Durant.
+Other teams include Team Thad, owned by Thaddeus Young; Team Melo (Carmelo Anthony), and Team Durant (Kevin Durant).
 In May 2018, player James Hampton of Team United of North Carolina collapsed and died during an EYBL circuit game in Hampton, Virginia.

 EYBL circuit

-The EYBL comprises the top 40 high school basketball circuit teams in America, including one Canadian team.
+The EYBL comprises over 40 premier high school basketball circuit teams in America, including one Canadian team.
 The Peach Jam basketball tournament is played each July, serving as the annual EYBL circuit finals.
 The Peach Jam is played at the Riverview Park Activities Center in North Augusta, South Carolina.
-Founded in 1996 as the Peach Basket Classic, the pre-existing tournament became the Nike Peach Jam in 1997, and has been included in the EYBL circuit since 2010.
+It was founded in 1996 as the Nike Peach Basket Classic, before changing the name to the Nike Peach Jam in 1997.
+It has been included in the EYBL circuit since the league’s inception in 2010.
+There are under-17, under-16 and under-15 editions of the Peach Jam each year.